the-Drunken-coder/DK2-mod-tools/README.md

 - If you need to change how many slots a class has:
   1. Use the GUI editor to assign/unassign slots to the class
   2. The `numSlots` value will update automatically
   3. Changes are saved to the unit XML file

-## Support

-If you encounter any issues or have suggestions, please:
-1. Check the known issues section
-2. Submit a detailed bug report if needed
-3. Include any error messages and steps to reproduce the issue

-## License

-[Insert License Information]